DryCrade/algopro-sem1-final-project/README.md

 This project is aimed to recreate on of the most popular and timeless game of all time - Tetris!
 In this project, we will be dealing with an OOP-based program, which means classes, modules, and functions will play a huge part in this program.

+How to run:
+-

+- Download all the files in this repository
+- Simply run 'main.py' and you're all set!

 Controls:
 -